All Conditions & Treatments

 • Will you have support at home from a family member or friend after your discharge?

 HSS joint replacement specialists perform a thorough evaluation of each patient’s individual circumstance in order to determine their eligibility for same-day hip replacement surgery.
-All patients who express interest in the ambulatory joint replacement surgery program are evaluated by both the orthopedic surgeon and our multidisciplinary team.
+All patients are then evaluated by both the orthopedic surgeon and our multidisciplinary team.
 Consult one of our hip replacement surgeons to find out if you are an appropriate candidate.

 What kind of incision will I have?